Fibernet Corp.: Involvement with other companies

 Nethosting.com (d.b.a.
 NetHosting) is a wholly owned subsidiary of Fibernet Corp.
-Fibernet maintains direct fiber connections to Integra, Verizon, XO, Qwest, and the Utah Telecommunication Open Infrastructure Agency (UTOPIA), as well as local municipalities such as American Fork City.
+Fibernet maintains direct fiber connections to Zayo, Verizon, Lumen, Comcast, Centracom, and UTOPIA, as well as local municipalities such as American Fork City.

 NetHosting took over the dedicated, VPS, virtual, and cloud hosting product lines that Fibernet was offering.
 The ISP is one of the oldest colocation facilities in Utah, and offers include application hosting, colocation, managed services, e-commerce, and SEO services.
 It also offers internet service to business and residential locations, as well as internet security, filtering, and carrier services.
 NetHosting runs its services out of Fibernet's on-site data center, completed in 2002.
 The Fibernet data center is contained in a Class A SMART building that is designed to Zone 4 earthquake specifications.

 To reduce energy usage, in 2010 Fibernet installed motion-sensor lighting, and more efficient UPS systems.
 Fibernet also made use of a more efficient cooling system for use within the datacenter during the cooler months of the year.